 You can continue to use early years and childcare settings, including childminders and providers offering before or after school clubs or other out-of-school settings for children.
 You can also continue to employ nannies, including those living outside of the region.

 Someone in our household has COVID-19 symptoms; what should we do?

 COVID-19 symptoms include a new continuous cough, a high temperature, or a loss or change of taste or smell.
 If your child or anyone in their household develops symptoms, it is essential you isolate immediately, get tested and inform the school, so they can take necessary steps.
 Do not send your child to school or to any out of school setting/club whilst you are waiting for the results.
 COVID-19 tests are available online or by calling 119.
 Find out more information on testing and tracing.

 - Foreign travel

-If your child has arrived in the UK from travelling abroad, they will need to self-isolate for the first 14 days after their return to the UK unless the country they visited is deemed exempt.
-Please take the time to check exempt countries.
+If your child has arrived in the UK from travelling abroad, they may need to quarantine or self-isolate for ten days after their return to the UK.
+Please check the latest international travel advice before you travel.